-With Mendix, you can create different channels (for example, responsive, hybrid mobile, native phone) from a single model using navigation profiles.
+With Mendix, you can create different channels (for example, responsive, native phone) from a single model using navigation profiles.
 These mobile profiles can be added and removed separately.
 If you add a profile, you must also provide a home page for it.
 For more information on navigation profiles, see Navigation.

 2 Native Mobile Apps

 With Mendix 9, it is possible to build fully native mobile apps.
-Native mobile apps differ from hybrid apps: they do not render inside a web view, but use native UI elements instead.
+Native mobile apps they do not render inside a web view, but use native UI elements instead.
 This results in fast performance, smooth animations, natural interaction patterns (like swipe gestures), and improved access to all native device capabilities.
 To make such responsive native mobile apps, Mendix leverages the popular open-source framework React Native.